Pedestrian fatalities are rising across the US: Where and why are they spiking?

 What do these states have in common, that could account for these higher rates of traffic-related pedestrian fatalities?

 “In general, there’s no singular reason why some states have better rates than others,” Snider said.
 “But in terms of geography … more Southern states have warmer temperatures, overall.
 Spring comes earlier, fall lasts longer.
-And frankly, there’s more warm, walkable days in the southern states than northern ones.”
+And frankly, there are more warm, walkable days in the southern states than northern ones.”

 Reversing the deadly trend will require several steps, Snider believes.
 Governments and local officials need to redesign infrastructure where necessary, to promote lower speeds, increase visibility and create safe sidewalks for pedestrians, according to the GHSA.
 And cars — if they’re not getting any smaller or lighter — need to be designed with fewer blind zones and enhanced safety features, like automatic braking or slowing.